Lfritze/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The 'Document Object Model' is an object that represents HTML elements of a webpage.
+It is an interface for manipulating a page, changing structure, content, and styling.
+The DOM model is a tree structure with nodes.

 2. What is an event?

+Events are how users interact with a web page.
+Every interaction by the user with the website is an event.
+This includes interaction with a mouse, keyboard, scrolling, speaking, or any other peripheral device.
+Event objects carry information about the event up the tree to where they originated from.

 3. What is an event listener?

+When an event happens on a website, the 'event listener' is triggered and the callback is run.
+In simple text, event listeners are responsible for 'doing something' about an event.
+We put the event listener on an element and give it a callback.

 4. Why would we convert a NodeList into an Array?

+NodeLists are references to DOM elements.
+The DOM API is language agnostic and not not bound to JavaScript.
+We want to convert NodeLists to arrays so that we can call commonly used array methods. (e.g. Methods like push() ) Iterator methods like forEach() have only recently been added.

 5. What is a component?

+A component is like a bundled christmas tree.
+It includes HTML, Javascript, CSS.
+These files are brought together for reuse in a website or app.
+Components are the building blocks of websites.
+A single webpage may consist of multiple components (buttons, headers, etc..).

 ### Git Set up